SMSadegh19/Smart-Elevator/README.md

 #### Buzzer
 It is a very simple module to create sound.
 We can define the frequency of sound in our code.
 #### Arduino Board
+This is a microcontroller that has two main functions named "setup" and "loop".
+Working with arduino is very easy.
+It runs setup function once and loop function infinitely.
+We can add arbitrary functions due to our needs.
+We run it by Arduino IDE.
 #### Distance Sensor
+It it used to tell use the distance of nearest thing to this sensor.
+It works in a way that sends a ultra-sound using one of its circular parts and waits until receives that sent wave.
+Then calculates the time between sending and receiving.
+Then we can calculate the distance using the wave speed.
 ## How to use
 To get benefits of this project:
 * Connect the hardware modules like the attached help (info) and photoes to this project.